-The reason these aggressive plants can be difficult to manage in a garden bed, is because in most cases, they are prolific reproducers.
+The reason these aggressive plants can be difficult to manage in a garden bed is because, in most cases, they are prolific reproducers.
 Whether that is by roots, seeds, rhizomes, stolons, or some other reproductive structure, they have evolved to survive and spread by any means necessary.
 Underground reproductive systems like rhizomes can make removal especially difficult, as pieces of the rhizomes tend to remain behind, leaving a new clump of growth in its wake.
 Seeds are another story, with a single plant being able to produce hundreds of thousands of seeds in one season.
-Imagine trying to get that seed of your seed bank.
+Imagine trying to get that seed from your seed bank.

 Cultivate, dig, and divide

-One of the easiest ways to control aggressive perennials that spread by roots or other underground system is to frequently divide it.
+One of the easiest ways to control aggressive perennials that spread by roots or other underground systems is to frequently divide it.
 In early spring, note the size of the planting and reduce it by at least 1/3 to ½.
 For perennials spreading by seeds, frequent cultivation to eliminate the germinating seedlings is helpful.
 Consider as well, cutting the flower heads before seeds are allowed to mature later in the season.

 Bury the pot